SRA-VJTI/Evo-Borne/BLDC_using_Dshot/README.md

 ```

 The BLDC motor will beep when the ESC receives a burst of initialization pulses.
 And then starts high-speed rotation at the throttle set in the code.

-## Troubleshooting

-For any technical queries, please open an [issue] (https://github.com/espressif/esp-idf/issues) on GitHub.
-We will get back to you soon.